-High school students have an opportunity to earn college credit through the Running Start program.
+High school students have an opportunity to earn college credit through the Early College at the High School program.
 This unique partnership between LRCC and local area high schools offers the high school student selected college-level coursework and college credit for successful completion of coursework.
-Running Start courses are taught at the high school by high school faculty members during the regular school day.
+Early College courses are taught at the high school by high school faculty members during the regular school day.

 The cost of a three-credit course is \$150 per course, plus books and supplies.
 This represents a significant savings associated with college tuition.
-Local high schools and students interested in a Running Start course may call the Running Start Coordinator for more information.
+Local high schools and interested students may call the Early College Coordinator for more information.